eldstal/MacDongler/README.md

 These devices **cannot** specify anything from `msc_template` as their template, since that file isn't in a parent directory.

-To get an idea for the exact values expected from a device specification, take a look at `--list-devices`:
+To get an idea for the exact values expected from a device specification, take a look at `--list-devices` with exactly one device:

 ```
 MacDongler --list-devices linksys-usb3gigv1